Reuben9027/kmkss_img_tool/README.md

 the xdata is the original text, tdata is the text that will replace xdata toTranslate is a boolean 0|1 that indicate for the program to use tdata instead of xdata when using parameter 2

+Recommend Full Width for alphanumeric

+There are special expressions in xdata that could be used in tdata V00000 - voices

+Ts1 Ts2 .. etc for text size